 Stuart Turner Flomate Mains Boost Extra 200

 water regulations.
-The 3 bar of pressure will give a deserved boost to your water supply while the tech also comes with an integrated break tank which removes the need for inserting a separate cold water break tank.
+The 3 bar of pressure will give a deserved boost to your water supply, while the tech also comes with an integrated break tank which removes the need for inserting a separate cold water break tank.

-If you are still unsure then scan the following list of issues to see if you can identify your problem.
-Please note that all of the below problems will require the attention of a qualified professional.
+If you are still unsure, then scan the following list of topics to see if you can identify your problem.
+Please note that all of the issues detailed below will require the attention of a qualified professional.

 Over the course of a year, a dripping tap can cause you to flush hundreds of gallons of water down the drain, along with a sizeable amount of money.

 It may seem like a simple, easy task to replace a washer or two, to create a water-tight seal, but due to the technical requirements of each tap, the job is best left to a trained professional.

 In the worst case, they may need to replace all of your water piping.
-Again, due to technical aspects of ensuring your pipes are safely removed and re-fitted, the job is best left to a trained professional.
+Again, due to technical aspects of ensuring your pipes are safely removed and refitted, the job is best left to a trained professional.